Macadens

 Macadens is an extinct genus of cartilaginous fish, likely belonging to the subclass Holocephali, discovered in Mammoth Cave National Park, Kentucky.
 It contains a single known species, Macadens olsoni, known from a fossilized tooth whorl dating to the Late Mississippian subperiod of the Carboniferous period, approximately 340 to 335 million years ago.
-Named in honor of Mammoth Cave and retired park scientist Rickard Olson, M. olsoni offers significant insights into the evolution of early chondrichthyans and the ecology of ancient marine ecosystems preserved within the cave's limestone formations.
+The genus name an abbreviation for "Mammoth Cave denizen", while the species name is in honor of retired Mammoth Cave park scientist Rickard Olson.